Thiago-Reis-Porto/Galascii_terminal_haskell_game/README.md

 # Galascii_terminal_haskell_game
 Space Invaders clone Haskell game

-Just need to compile and run the haskell file: galascii.hs, or load that file on GHCI and run the main function.
+Load the galascii.hs file on GHCI an run the main function.
+Or you can compile and run with GHC.

+-The game doesn't work correctly on windowns terminal.

+-Need to resize the terminal window to fit the game.